-Modern water and sewage technologies will be among the central exhibition contents at IFAT 2020.
-In addition to the “traditional” services of treatment, distribution and cleaning, there are other challenges that the industry must solve—from dry periods and trace substances to threats to the IT infrastructure.
+Modern water and sewage technologies are among the central exhibition contents at IFAT.
+In addition to the "traditional" services of treatment, distribution and cleaning, there are other challenges that the industry must solve—from dry periods and trace substances to threats to the IT infrastructure.

 Sufficient amounts of clean water are a valuable social commodity that is to be secured and protected.
 And even countries rich in water and with high infrastructural and environmental technology standards such as Germany face many challenges to be mastered—including residues of pharmaceuticals, plant protection agents, biocides and other chemicals in the water cycle.
 These can have adverse effects on the environment and human health—even in very low concentrations, as micropollutants.